aerospike/aerospike-kubernetes-enterprise/helm/README.md

     tlsKeyFile: "file:/secrets/certs/aerokey.pem"
 ```

-If the certificates are available as a kubernetes secret, the secret can be mounted as a volume using `volumes` configuration and the file path for each certificate can be specified using `file:<path>` format.
+If the certificates are available as a kubernetes secret, the secret can be mounted as a volume using `volumes` configuration and the file path to each certificate can be specified using `file:<FilePathToCertficateFile>` format.

 ```yaml
 volumes: